 The pastorate at Temple was a formidable

 challenge when we arrived in 1960.
-There were the core responsibilities
+There were the core

 of the pulpit, office, boardroom, prayer room, classroom, hospital room and